bidzhao/dbrwproxy/README.md

 [中文](README_CN.md)
 ## Introduction

 **dbrwproxy** is a database proxy that supports read/write splitting for MySQL and PostgreSQL.
-It forwards modification requests (INSERT, UPDATE, DELETE, etc) to the master database instance and read-only SELECT queries to slave replicas based on configured weights.
+It forwards modification requests (INSERT, UPDATE, DELETE, etc) to the main database instance and read-only SELECT queries to replicas database based on configured weights.
 With this proxy, clients can achieve read/write splitting by simply connecting to dbrwproxy, without any code changes.

 ## Requirements